sreejith-rajashekaran/scenario-examples/KubeVela/Hello-World/finish.md

 <br>

-### Look at you, learning Linux!
+### Look at you, congratulations on completing the first exercise!

-You solved this challenge!